by Imke Albrecht

 As a midwife and lactation consultant in the postpartum period, I see a lot of parents who overshoot the mark in their desire to do everything perfectly.
 Or simply can’t see the wood for the trees because of all the controversial answers.
 The topic of “sterilization” is a small example where I often think that

-For some years now, it has been recommended that expectant parents get vaccinated against pertussis during pregnancy.
+For some years now, it has been recommended that expectant parents have themselves vaccinated against pertussis during pregnancy.
 As a midwife, I am often asked in my antenatal classes whether I recommend the pertussis vaccination or not.
 What is pertussis?
 Pertussis is the technical term for whooping cough.
-I myself have never experienced this disease personally
+I myself have never experienced this disease